csoulain/HellFOAM/README.md

 Tutorials

-	The package comes with different examples
+	The package comes with different examples (just run HellFoam, the grid and initialization are already set up)
 		* capillaryGorterMellink: solve superfluid helium flow in a tube in the Gorter-Mellink regime.
 Simulation results can be compared with analytical solutions (see Soulaine et al. 2015, section 4.2)